Policy analysis

 Policy Analysis is the process of identifying potential policy options that could address your problem and then comparing those options to choose the most effective, efficient, and feasible one.

-Another definition consider Policy analysis as a method employed in the administration of the state to empower civil servants, activists, etc. for identifying, analyzing and scrutinizing the available alternatives to execute the agenda of laws and elected officials.
-This makes Policy Analysis as both a process for public and the private sector.
+Another definition considers policy analysis as a method employed in the administration of the state to empower civil servants, activists, etc. for identifying, analyzing and scrutinizing the available alternatives to execute the agenda of laws and elected officials.
+This makes policy analysis both a process for public and the private sector.

-The areas of interest and the purpose of analysis determine what types of analysis are conducted.
+The purpose and area of interest determine the type of analysis conducted.
 A combination of two kinds of policy analyses together with program evaluation is defined as policy studies.
 Policy analysis is frequently deployed in the public sector, but is equally applicable elsewhere, such as nonprofit organizations and non-governmental organizations.
 Policy analysis has its roots in systems analysis, an approach used by United States Secretary of Defense Robert McNamara in the 1960s.